How to Become a Volunteer Firefighter

 Are You Ready to Become a Volunteer Firefighter?

-Before diving into an intensive training program with your local fire academy, it’s important you’re sure about becoming a volunteer firefighter.
+Before diving into an intensive training program with your local fire academy, it’s important to make sure that you’re certain about becoming a volunteer firefighter.
 While some individuals may find battling fires, aiding in search and rescue efforts, and providing emergency medical services fulfilling and exciting, volunteer firefighting can be taxing and isn’t for everyone.
 To better understand if becoming a volunteer firefighter is for you, ask yourself the questions below.

 If you answered “yes” to these questions, you may be an excellent fit for a career as a volunteer firefighter.